-The Expert Panel for Cosmetic Ingredient Safety concluded that Acetyl Hexapeptide-8 Amide is safe in cosmetics in the present practices of use and concentration described in this safety assessment when the concentration does not exceed 0.005%, and that the available data are insufficient to make a determination that Acetyl Hexapeptide-8 Amide is safe under the intended conditions of use in cosmetic formulations at concentrations > 0.005%.
+The Expert Panel for Cosmetic Ingredient Safety (Panel) concluded that Acetyl Hexapeptide-8 Amide is safe in cosmetics at concentrations up to 0.005%.
+The Panel further concluded that the available data are insufficient to make a determination that Acetyl Hexapeptide-8 Amide is safe in cosmetic formulations at concentrations > 0.005%.